-Education about the Symptoms of Stress can help clients, groups, and classrooms recognize the importance of self-care.
-Many clients have difficulty recognizing that they are experiencing stress, or they might fail to make the connection between their symptoms and their emotions.
+Many people have difficulty recognizing that they are experiencing stress, or fail to make the connection between their symptoms and their emotions.
+Education about the symptoms of stress can help therapy clients, groups, and classrooms recognize the importance of self-care.

 1. Michie, S. (2002).
 Causes and management of stress at work.
 Occupational and environmental medicine, 59(1), 67-72.

 2. Rose, R. D., Buckey Jr, J. C., Zbozinek, T. D., Motivala, S. J., Glenn, D. E., Cartreine, J. A., & Craske, M. G. (2013).
 A randomized controlled trial of a self-guided, multimedia, stress management and resilience training program.
 Behaviour Research and Therapy, 51(2), 106-112.

 3. Schetter, C. D., & Dolbier, C. (2011).
 Resilience in the context of chronic stress and health in adults.
 Social and Personality Psychology Compass, 5(9), 634-652.

 4. Southwick, S. M., Vythilingam, M., & Charney, D. S. (2005).
 The psychobiology of depression and resilience to stress: implications for prevention and treatment.
 Annu.
 Rev. Clin.
 Psychol., 1, 255-291.